-There is unexploited hydro-potential, similar to Greece's or greater, in many countries in South America, Asia and Africa, as shown in Table 3.
-Therefore, the principal dilemma, as to whether or not this potential should be exploited by large-scale projects, has to be resolved-although countries recently becoming increasingly powerful, such as China, India, Pakistan, Brazil, Colombia and Venezuela, seem to have already resolved it, as shown in Fig. 9.
+There is unexploited hydro potential, similar to Greece's or more, in many countries in South America, Asia and Africa as shown in Table 3.
+Therefore, the principal dilemma as to whether this potential should or should not be exploited by large-scale projects has to be resolved-although countries recently becoming more and more powerful, such as China, India, Pakistan, Brazil, Colombia and Venezuela, seem to have already resolved it, as shown in Fig. 10.